 Recent seasons have seen a lot of changes on and off the pitch with floodlights being installed in 1990 and the ground levelled.
 A great amount of work has been done around the clubhouse and a 200-seater stand built.
 A number of seats were purchased from Manchester City´s old Maine Road and these were installed during the summer of 2005 as the club strived to improve facilities on and off the field and move up the non-league pyramid.

 On 2 May 2009, the Abbott's capped off a successful 2008–09 season by beating Concord Rangers 5–4 on penalties after a 1–1 draw to win the Isthmian League Division 1 North Play-off's.
 They played in the Isthmian League Premier Division for the first time in their history in 2009–10.
-However, despite winning the last two games of their season, they finished 21st and were relegated back to Isthmian League Division 1 North for the 2010–11 season.
+However, despite winning the last two games of their season, they finished 21st and were relegated back to Isthmian League Division 1 North for the 2010–11 season on goal difference.